 - When and how will the rubric be updated for each evaluation stage?
 Do not evaluate applications until the present stage rubric is finalized.

 - Specify how special committee roles are used during evaluation meetings (see best practices for search committee formation).
-Map that plan onto the execution of application evaluation process.
+Map that plan onto the execution of the application evaluation process.

 - Prior to each evaluation stage